Mario Golf: Advance Tour

-Mario Golf: Advance Tour is a role-playing video game-styled sports game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance in 2004.
+Mario Golf: Advance Tour is a 2004 sports role-playing video game developed by Camelot Software Planning and published by Nintendo for the Game Boy Advance.
 The game is the sequel to the Game Boy Color version of Mario Golf and the Game Boy Advance counterpart of Mario Golf: Toadstool Tour.

 Story mode

 Overworld

 Advance Tour features an overworld map, where the player can walk around and interact with different courses and objects.
 On the overworld are the four golfing "clubs" (Marion, Palms, Dunes, and Links) which hold tournaments.
 The player must play in these tournaments to prove themselves to be an "ultimate golfer", and earn the right to golf with Mario.
 There are also side courses, as well as the Custom Club Shop, where a metalsmith will make the player special clubs if they give him a Custom Ticket.

 Courses

 In each of the four clubs available in Mario Golf: Advance Tour, there are three places of interest: the golf course, the practice area, and the student lodging.
 The golf course is accessed by entering the tourneys or by playing a practice round.
 The practice area allows the players to hone their skills by doing various mini-games, as well as play a match against the course leader.
 Each practice area also features a secret challenge that allows the player to obtain useful items.
 The student lodging area is only accessible in the Marion course, where Neil and Ella live.
 One can talk to their doubles partner here, as well as save their game.